class-rotterdam/Rotterdam/1st release - clojure version/README.md

 ##### 1. Installation in Kubernetes

-If the application was successfully deployed in K8s, it can be accessed in port `8082`.
+If the application was successfully deployed in K8s or Openshift, it can be accessed in port `8082`.
 This can be changed in the _Service_ yaml (parameters _ports-port_ and _externalIPs_).

 ##### 2. Server installation (Linux / Windows)